Last Updated on October 6, 2025

 We are excited to share four steps for using Listenwise’s ELD podcast and video lessons with newcomers using strategies discussed during the webinar “Boosting Achievement with Newcomers Using Listenwise.”

 As of August 2024, Listenwise has a new product designed for newcomers and emergent multilinguals in grades 2-12.
 Lingolift helps students develop English language proficiency across all four language domains: listening, speaking, reading, and writing.
-Take a product tour to learn more about Lingolift.

-Find the Right Story
+Step 1: Find the Right Story for Newcomer English Learners

 One of the primary benefits of using Listenwise with newcomer English learners is that it provides students with an opportunity to learn language and content together.
 Our platform has a vast library of podcast and video lessons on a wide variety of subjects that are suitable for use with students at different stages of English language acquisition.